Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Fire Pit Sizes

-You can choose different sizes from when you elect to install a fire pit in or near your home.
+You can choose different sizes when you elect to install a fire pit in or near your home.

 The size of the pit will largely depend on the space that you have at your disposal.